Islandora-Collaboration-Group/ISLE/docs/contributor-docs/build-guide.md

 * Enter your Dockerhub username
 * Enter your Dockerhub user password.

-Push the images one at a time. **Please note:** _Depending on your Internet connection's upload speed this process may take several hours._
+Push the images one at a time. **Note:** _Depending on your Internet connection's upload speed this process may take several hours._

 * `docker push islandoracollabgroup/isle-apache:latest`
 * `docker push islandoracollabgroup/isle-fedora:latest`